TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

 - ABC-TCF Test de Connaissance du Français pour le Québec, Bruno Mègre & Sébastien Portelli, september 2014.

 ### Second data set
+This dataset was downloaded from the AIcrowd project associated with our course.
+It is divided into two parts, train data with **4800 sentences** and test data with **1200 sentences**.
+The train data will allow us to train the prediction models, so it is important to have a good distribution of labels (target).

+#### Labels of the train data :
+- A1 : 800
+- A2 : 800
+- B1 : 800
+- B2 : 800
+- C1 : 800
+- C2 : 800

 ## Tools 🛠
 Different tools are used for this project :